jpverkamp/blog/content/reviews/books/Greg Pak/Star Wars: Darth Vader (2020)/6 - Star Wars: Darth Vader, Vol. 6: Return of the Handmaidens.md

 series_index:
 - 6
 - 0
-title: 'Star Wars: Darth Vader, Vol. 6: Return of the Handmaidens'
+title: 'Darth Vader, Vol. 6: Return of the Handmaidens'
 ---

 The Handmaidens.
 Hired to look like Padme; now they’re impersonating one another.